This week we’ve seen yet again what happens when a Judge gets upset over a court bundle – it is happening ever more frequently.

 Shortly before the hearing reads very much like the day before (or at least the same week) – so now the team who have produced the 2000 page bundle must now create a core bundle for the court too.
 Chances are in an everyday Court environment that this role isn’t given to the team but one person to work on, and it would probably take them the best part of a day.

 Typically, those charged with such a role might now panicking to get the bundle to the Court on time and therefore have a finite amount of time to achieve their objective.
 On top of that they too may have to take a 2000-page bundle and reduce this to a few hundred pages, which is a difficult challenge at the best of times without factoring the time pressures on top.

-Anyone who has spent any time producing a Court bundle knows that last minute bundles are the stuff of nightmare.
+Anyone who has spent any time producing a Court bundle knows that last minute bundles are the stuff of nightmares.
 Once again, the time taken to produce the bundle is severely impacting on the decision-making process of what should be contained within the bundle.